rasbt/pattern_classification/resources/data_glossary.md

 #### Cross-validation
 [[back to top](#table-of-contents)]

-Cross-validation is a statistical technique to estimate the prediction error rate by splitting the data into training, cross-validation, and test sets.
+Cross-validation is a statistical technique to estimate the prediction error rate by splitting the data into training, cross-validation, and test datasets.
 A prediction model is obtained using the training set, and model parameters are optimized by the cross-validation set, while the test set is held primarily for empirical error estimation.
 (submitted by [Vahid Mirjalili](https://github.com/mirjalil))

 <br>